Alpine2048/Simulating-Evolution-with-Random-Words/README.md

 # Simulating-Evolution-with-Random-Words
-Monke on keyboard eventually writes shakespeare.
-Funny cell with base pairs eventually makes monke.
+A monke on a keyboard given sufficient time will eventually write the entire works of Shakespeare.
+A cellular organism given sufficient resources and time will eventually give rise to monke.